ComicAddict/gs3d_blender/README.md

  - [ ] unfold, unwrap of the models
  - [ ] Generalized curved structures for saddle, cylinder, dome
  - [ ] Truncated octahedron and hexagonal prism for fundamental structures
- - [ ] For decomposition figures use 3 different images side by side: Sites, boundary, decomposition itself